longyan97/EMEye_Tutorial/readme.md

 - Raspberry Pi cameras were tested while they are in the 1080p mode (-md 1).
 - Smartphone cameras (rear/main cameras) were tested in the video mode.
 - Dash cams and home cameras were tested in their default modes.

+<span style="color:red">Note that individual devices of the same model may require slightly different parameters than the ones reported in the table due to hardware manufacturing and software version variations.
+You may need to fine-tune the frequency, FPS, and height parameters to get reconstructions/ best results.
+We refer you to the [dissertation of Martin Marinov](https://github.com/martinmarinov/TempestSDR/blob/master/documentation/acs-dissertation.pdf), the author of [TempestSDR](https://github.com/martinmarinov/TempestSDR), for more information on how these parameters work.  </span>.

 **Eavesdropping GUI:**